-Why is it that we see such a strong disagreement today betweem Judaism and the Islamic faith.
-Why can't these two religions peacefully coexist in the world today ?
-Is one religion or the other the major instigator of the problems they face ?
+" Why is it that we see such a strong disagreement today betweem Judaism and the Islamic faith.
+Why can't these two religions peacefully co-exist in the world today ?
+Is one religion or the other the major instigator of the problems they face ? "

 We only have to look at the Book of Genesis in the bible to understand how this whole thing got started.
-This whole disagreement, believe it or not, is basically a disagreement between two sons of Abraham, Ishmael and Isaac, who both thought that they received the blessings of God as promised to their father.
+This whole disagreement, believe it or not, is basically a disagreement between two sons of Abraham, " Ishmael and Isaac ", who both thought that they received the blessings of God as promised to their father.
 When Abraham was 75 years old we hear God giving him a message:

-Genesis 12:1 - 3 Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee:
+[ 1 ] Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee:

 First note that " Abram's " name was later changed to " Abraham " in Genesis 17:5.
 We see here that God has blessed Abraham and told him that out of him shall come a great nation.
 Abraham understood that for a great nation to come out of him he must have children, but at this point he did not.
-But more importantly is what God said in Verse 3: " And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed. ".
+But more importantly is what God said in Verse 3: " And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed. "

 Now Abraham was led by God into the land of Canaan:

 Genesis 12:5 - 8

 [ 5 ] And Abram took Sarai his wife, and Lot his brother's son, and all their substance that they had gathered, and the souls that they had gotten in Haran; and they went forth to go into the land of Canaan; and into the land of Canaan they came.

 [ 6 ] And Abram passed through the land unto the place of Sichem, unto the plain of Moreh.
 And the Canaanite was then in the land.